gioui/giouiorg/content/doc/architecture/layout.md

 ## List

 [`layout.List`](https://gioui.org/layout#List) can display a potentially large list of items.
 Since `List` also handles scrolling it must be persisted across layouts, otherwise the scrolling position is lost.
+List handles large numbers of items by only laying out the visible elements.
+Each frame, the provided closure is invoked only for indicies visible at the current scroll position (and possibly a small number of items above and below the scroll position).

 <{{files/architecture/layout.go}}[/START LIST OMIT/,/END LIST OMIT/]